btjanaka/dance-old/README.md

                         DanceProperties binary files - each OEB should correspond to the binary file next to it (default: ) --select-bin-size FLOAT
-                        bin size for separating molecules by Wiberg bond order (default: 0.02) --wiberg-precision FLOAT
+                        bin size for separating molecules by total Wiberg bond order around the trivalent nitrogen (default: 0.02) --wiberg-precision FLOAT
                         value to which to round the Wiberg bond orders in the fingerprints; e.g. round to the nearest 0.02 (default: